-- FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: - The user is explicitly authorized by U.ADMINISTRATOR to use a function - A Network Client Computer that is authorized to use the TOE is automatically authorized to use the functions F.DSR, F.PRT, F.SMI. - The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: the user acts in the role U.ADMINISTRATOR, none. - FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.
+- FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: - The user is explicitly authorized by U.ADMINISTRATOR to use a function. - FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: the user acts in the role U.ADMINISTRATOR, none. - FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.